redbullmediahouse/custom-script-vanilla-js/src/examples/rb-account/README.md

 Usually this is used for Activations which need the user to be logged in and e.g. redeem codes.

 ## Tokens
 Red Bull Accounts needs a token to work as expected.
-This is especially important for activations, so users are assigned to the correct project in our Backend.
+There is a default token pre-configured, but it is recommended to use a custom token created for your activation, so users are assigned to the correct project in our Backend.

 If you have a custom token for your project, you need to tell RB Accounts to use this token for signups and logins on the current page.